 Taxi Zone

-Private vehicles, including rideshare vehicles and other commercial vehicles, are prohibited from using these spaces to maintain accessibility and order.
+Private vehicles, including rideshare and other commercial vehicles, are prohibited from using these spaces to maintain accessibility and order.

 Bus Zone